vuejs/v2.vuejs.org/src/v2/guide/unit-testing.md

 ## Asserting Asynchronous Updates

-Since Vue [performs DOM updates asynchronously](reactivity.html#Async-Update-Queue), assertions on DOM updates resulting from state change will have to be made after `Vue.nextTick()` has resolved:
+Since Vue [performs DOM updates asynchronously](reactivity.html#Async-Update-Queue), assertions on DOM updates resulting from state change will have to be made after `vm.$nextTick()` has resolved:

 ``` js
 // Inspect the generated HTML after a state update